The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 The key for the type of handover is to have the home sparkling clean with the essentials the homeowner might need when arriving home after a long flight.
 Always make sure the home basics are there, animals are fed and walked and the yard is tidy.

-With this style of handover, we like to get in touch with the homeowner a couple of days later to just check-in and make sure everything is ok with the home and pets.
+With this style of handover, we like to contact the homeowner a couple of days later to check in and make sure everything is okay with the home and pets.

 Meeting the homeowners at handover can be a little awkward.
 This depends on how long you are staying when they arrive back.
 How long you will be there for usually depends on the location, size of the house and the homeowners themselves.

-It is very important that the homeowner arrives home to a very clean house with happy pets.
+It is very important that the homeowner arrives home to a spotless house with happy pets.
 Again it’s good to have everything written down for the homeowner – even if its just notes for yourself to bring up with them before you leave.

 Keep in mind they have usually just had a long journey so might not be in a sociable mood – leave it up to the homeowner but make sure you always offer to help out.